ryanchyshyn/smartmethods/README.md

 }
 ```

-Note that SmartMethod object in this case is named **doSomeWorkSM**.
+Note that Smart Method object in this case is named **doSomeWorkSM**.
 This is because Kotlin does not allows to create objects with the same name as existing methods.
 Of course you can rename it to anything else.

 ### Better sample